Once an Eagle (miniseries): Background

 Once An Eagle was the second of four story subseries of the NBC anthology series Best Sellers; it was preceded by Captains and the Kings, and followed by Seventh Avenue and The Rhineman Exchange.

 Anton Myrer's book, on which the series is based, is a military novel written in the United States.
 The novel is noted for its stark descriptions of men in combat and in its analysis of human and technical challenges and the moral dilemmas of command.
 It is one of only two novels on the US Army's recommended reading list for Officer Professional Development; the other is The Killer Angels by Michael Shaara.
 A coincidental element to both novels is that Sam Elliott had a starring role in the film adaptation of each one, playing a US Army general officer.

 Filming locations

 Some of the scenes of the film were filmed in Napa Valley, California.

 DVD release

 Timeless Media Group released the complete television series on a two-disc DVD set on August 31, 2010.

 Origin of title

-The title is derived from a Persian poem:
+The title is derived from a poem in the Diwan of Nasir Khusraw, a retelling of the "The Eagle Wounded by an Arrow" (Fable No. 276 in the Perry Index of Aesop's Fables):